Easy-Bake Oven

-The Easy-Bake Oven is a working toy oven introduced in 1963 by Kenner and currently manufactured by Hasbro.
+The Easy-Bake Oven is a working toy oven introduced in 1963 and manufactured by Kenner and later by Hasbro.
 The original toy used a pair of ordinary incandescent light bulbs as a heat source; current versions use a true heating element.
 Kenner sold 500,000 Easy-Bake Ovens in the first year of production.
-By 1997, more than 16 million Easy-Bake Ovens (in 11 models) had been sold.
+By 1997, more than 16 million Easy-Bake Ovens had been sold.

 The oven comes with packets of cake mix and small round pans.
 Additional mixes can be purchased separately.
 After water is added to the mix in the pan, it is pushed into the oven through a slot.
 After cooking, the cake is pushed out through a slot in the other end.

+History

+Background

+Miniature stoves and ovens had existed in the late 19th to early 20th century, with many being copies of full-size stoves.
+To appeal to girls, toy train-maker Lionel Corporation released a toy stove with two electric burners and a working oven in 1930.
+During the 1950s, various toy ovens with fiberglass insulation were marketed to families with children.

 Kenner versions

 The Easy-Bake Oven was introduced in 1963 by Kenner Products, a Cincinnati, Ohio-based toy company.
+The idea for the Easy Bake Oven came from Norman Shapiro, Kenner's sales manager in New York.
+He was inspired by the ovens that New York street vendors used to bake pretzels, and suggested to Kenner executives that the company make a toy version of the appliance.
+Spearheaded by research and development vice-president James Kuhn, with major contributions from Ronald Howes, the Kenner team iterated on the idea.
+The original Kenner Easy-Bake Oven was heated by two 100-watt incandescent light bulbs, one above the food tray and one below.
+The idea was that the cake would bake more quickly and evenly if heated from both sides.
+Later models used only one bulb, leveraging convection from better interior heating dynamics to achieve the same results.

-The original Kenner Easy-Bake Oven was heated by two 100-watt incandescent light bulbs, came in a pale yellow or turquoise, and was designed to resemble a conventional oven.
+The original oven came in a pale yellow or turquoise, and was designed to resemble a conventional oven.
 The design changed many times over the years.
-An updated "Premier" model, available in avocado green or red, was released in 1969, followed by a "Mod" model in yellow or light green in 1971.
+An updated "Premier" model, available in avocado green (common shade for kitchen appliances at the time, now almost a cultural cliché) or red, was released in 1969, followed by a "Mod" model in yellow or light green in 1971.
 A more recent model resembled a microwave oven.

 A one-of-a-kind model was presented to the winner of the 5,000,000th Easy-Bake Oven Sweepstakes in 1972.

 Kenner licensed the Easy-Bake Oven to international markets.
 Japan represented a significant opportunity for Kenner.
 The toy oven was licensed to Nakajima Corporation, which sold its version as Margaret's Cooking Oven.